 It is maybe a bit surprising the topic of private schools took so long to make the front pages, and then disappear again.
 The editors at POI however, will look into private schools with a ‘fine tooth comb’ and decide if they should be removed, changed or kept exactly how they are.

-i don’t want to see public schools disappear, but they need to change with the times or face being removed – lIBERAL ARTICLE
+I don’t want to see public schools disappear, but they need to change with the times or face being removed – a Liberal article

 I must admit, like my colleague Mr Kane, my perception on private schools will be biased.
 I am eternally grateful to the private education system for the opportunities it gave me, what I learned and the support that made my life one of the best a boy could ask for.